 Experiential Learners: are students whose needs are met primarily through experiences and activities which are multi-sensory and stimulate learning through kinaesthetic approaches and the senses of touch, hearing, taste, sight and smell.
 (These learners are at the early stages of development P4).
 Experiential learners focus on communication (their preferred mode), physical development needs and independence / leisure.
 These learners access a study programme where they can achieve unit awards to celebrate their achievements, it is highly personalised with a focus on access to appropriate resources such as rebound and hydrotherapy.

 In addition to the core curriculum for learners accessing Pendle Community College offers opportunities in the following:

-- Serial and block work experience placement opportunities (internal and external providers)
+- Serial and block work experience placement opportunities (internal opportunities and external providers)

 - Personalised learning packages

-- Individual education plans and personalised targets
+- Individual education plans and personalised targets.

 - Student Council events e.g. fundraising, open afternoons

-- 14 to 19 groups (KS 4 and 5) –e.g. Duke of Edinburgh,Mini enterprise activities, Fire Cadets, office skills
+- 14 to 19 groups (KS 4 and 5) –e.g. Duke of Edinburgh,Mini enterprise activities, Fire Cadets,

 - Students are taught alongside peers with similar needs with plenty of opportunities for socialising and peer to peer support